ImmutableSoft/ImmutableEcosystem/docs/Ownable.md

 there is an account (an owner) that can be granted exclusive access to specific functions.
  * This module is used through inheritance.
-It will make available the modifier `onlyOwner`, which can be applied to your functions to restrict their use to the owner.
+It will make available the modifier `onlyOwner`, which can be aplied to your functions to restrict their use to the owner.

 ## Contract Members